 In this case, we need to add a condition that only those cells will be formatted that met the prescribed condition.

-Step 1: From the “Manage Rule” option of conditional formatting choose to “Edit the rule”.
+Step 1: From the “Manage Rule” option of conditional formatting, choose to “Edit the rule.”

-Step 2: From the edit rule window we need to make some changes to the condition as per our requirement.
+Step 2: From the edit rule window, we need to make some changes to the condition as per our requirement.

-Step 3: Now only those cells will be formatted that have a value greater than 30.
+Step 3: Now, only those cells will be formatted that have a value greater than 30.

 Explanation of Data Bars in Excel

-- The data that we use, will be first analyzed by excel and then the min and max values will be identified by excel.
+- The data that we use will be first analyzed by excel, and then the min and max values will be identified by excel.
 Based on the min and max values, bar length is decided by excel.

 - So in this way, we can also choose to give some conditions to the data bars and make them more dynamic.
-Since we can add conditions to the data bars, that is why this function belongs to conditional formatting class.
+Since we can add conditions to the data bars, that is why this function belongs to the conditional formatting class.